Kafū, aged forty-one.

 January 22nd.

-The day was windless and warm.
+This day was windless and warm.

 January 24th.